hansjoachim/ExceptionTesting/README.md

 #ExceptionTesting

-Small project looking at different ways of verifying exceptions are thrown in Java.
+This is the example code for [my blog post on different strategis for testing exceptions in Java].

-Created as example code for an upcoming blog post.
+[my blog post on different strategis for testing exceptions in Java]: http://desserud.org/?p=253

 ## Known issues